FilutaAI/painter-challenge/README.md

 e 3 5
 ```

-Input file contain the following kinds of line
+Input files contain the following kinds of lines
 - a single line starting with "nodes" declaring the number of vertices in the graph, the are labeled as $0, ..., n-1$.
 - a single line starting with "start-node" declaring the label of the start node (usually 0).
-- at least one line starting with "source-node" declaring that a certain is a source node, i.e., a node where the painter can refill.
+- at least one line starting with "source-node" declaring that a certain node is a source node, i.e., a node where the painter can refill.
 - lines starting with "node" providing x,y coordinates of the nodes.
 Only relevant for visualization.
 - lines starting with "e" declaring edges between a pair of vertices

-### The Output Format
+## The Output Format

 We demonstrate the output format using our running example.
 The solution plan for our problem (also shown in the animation above) is the following.